tsvetoslav95/sales-data-task/README.md

 - **docker-compose.yml**: A Docker Compose configuration file will be added to manage multi-container setups, such as the application itself, the database, and other services (e.g., caching, messaging).
 ### Testing
 - **Test Suite Improvements**: Enhance the existing test suite.
 The current tests (mostly chat gpt :) ) provide basic coverage, but additional, more comprehensive tests will improve reliability.
+Currently they do not cover null and empty string category filtering.

 ### Code Quality
 - **Import Ordering**: Review and organize import statements according to best practices.

 ### Documentation
 - **Enhanced API Schema**: Improve the API schema and documentation.
 Currently, the project uses `drf-spectacular`, but further refinements are needed, such as providing enums for the `aggregate_by` query parameter and removing unnecessary authentication inputs from the docs page.

 ### Authentication and Authorization
 - **Authentication Mechanism**: Implement authentication (e.g., Token Auth, JWT, OAuth2) to secure the API.